adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="3082040e" data-name="To-Be-Signed Certificate Header">

-The to-be-signed certificate is where all the actually interesting information is stored, including the domain names which the certificate covers.
+The to-be-signed certificate is where all the interesting information is stored, including the domain names which the certificate covers.

 * `30`: datatype (sequence)
 * `82 04 0e`: data length (1038 bytes)